chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 16-Aug
   * Regiment assembled at Sale Moor at 0900, arrived Manchester 1100
   * Magistrates assembled at a house on Mount Street
-  * joined by Manchester and Salford Yeomanry Cavarly, recently formed with two troops under Major Trafford
+  * joined by Manchester and Salford Yeomanry Cavalry, recently formed with two troops under Major Trafford
   * joined by 15th Hussars under Lt Col Dalrymple
   * joined by detachment of 88th Foot under Col McGregor
   * joined by two pieces of artillery under Maj Dyneley
-  * joined by detachemnt of 31st Food under Lt Col Guy L'Estrange, who also commaned the whole
+  * joined by detachemnt of 31st Food under Lt Col Guy L'Estrange, who also commanded the whole
   * crowd now between 60-150,000, one hundred yards wide
   * speakers were to be intended to be arrested but constables could not reach them
-  * a troop of the Manchester and Salford Yeomanry Cavarly under Capt Birley advanced into the crowd and became cut off
+  * a troop of the Manchester and Salford Yeomanry Cavalry under Capt Birley advanced into the crowd and became cut off
   * Cheshire Yeomanry and 15th Hussars arrived at the crowd at this point and were ordered to disperse the crowd
   * 1900, Riot Act Read
   * 6 killed, 60-600 injured